Feature article

 AI summary

-A functional home office is crucial for work-life balance and future-proofing your property, especially as Gen Y workers increasingly seek flexible arrangements.
+A functional home office is essential for work-life balance and is a key feature for the growing Gen Y workforce who value flexible work arrangements.

 This home office, designed by Henry Lin, has all the hallmarks of a successful working space — ample storage, connection to nature and task-oriented furniture.